 - repertoire from a specific period or geographical region (e.g. 18th century France or mid-century American)

 - music by a single composer

-- music representing a specific country, region, language
+- music representing a specific country, region, or language

 - music set to texts by a specific poet

 - music set to texts representing a particular topic